 Recommendation

-Music and listening to podcasts while we explore the world are critical to me.
+Music and podcasts while we explore the world are critical to me.
 After years of using the standard corded headphones with a 3.5mm Plug, I researched the best exercise-based, waterproof, long-life earbuds I could find.
-In the end, only one stood out: the Jabra Elite 8 Active.
+Ultimately, only one stood out: the Jabra Elite 8 Active.

-They are quite pricey, but included several features I was looking for:
+They are pretty pricey, but included several features I was looking for:

-• From a safety point of view, I use the Hear-Though feature to allow me to hear the traffic noise around me.
+- From a safety point of view, I use the Hear-Through feature to hear the traffic noise around me.
 They provide an easy option to swap from noise cancellation to hearing traffic noise and conversations without having to take the earbuds out

-• Dust and waterproof to IP68 standard.
-I run in all weathers so this was critical.
+- Dust and waterproof to IP68 standard.
+I run in all weather, so this was critical.

-• Long-lasting battery – I get up to 8 hours on a single charge, although when I return from my runs, I always pop the earbuds straight back into the charging dock.
+- Long-lasting battery: I can run for up to 8 hours on a single charge, although when I return from my runs, I always pop the earbuds straight back into the charging dock.

-• Microphone – there are microphones in each earbud, apparently designed to ensure that only my voice is heard clearly and that there is no distraction from my environment.
+- MicrophoneโEach earbud has a microphone, apparently designed to ensure that only my voice is heard clearly and that there is no distraction from my environment.

-• Don’t fall out of my ears while I run.
-This is the first pair of non-over-the-ear headphones/earbuds so have been apprehensive about them falling out while I run.
-Luckily they come with four different-sized covers to test out in my ears.
-This ensures a snug fit but also the removal of outside noise.
+- Don’t fall out of my ears while I run.
+This is the first pair of non-over-the-ear headphones/earbuds, so I have been apprehensive about them falling out while I run.
+Luckily, they come with four different-sized covers to test them out in my ears.
+This ensures a snug fit and the removal of outside noise.

-Jabra Elite 8 Active earbuds are dustproof, waterproof and sweatproof, with Jabra ShakeGrip™, Adaptive Hybrid Active Noise Cancellation (ANC), Dolby Audio* and 6-microphone windproof call technology.
+Jabra Elite 8 Active earbuds are dustproof, waterproof and sweatproof, with Jabra ShakeGripโข, Adaptive Hybrid Active Noise Cancellation (ANC), Dolby Audio* and 6-microphone windproof call technology.

 Pros